 I learned that the best information can’t be found for free.
-So I bought the course Making Sense of Affiliate Marketing and it has totally changed the way I do things!
+So I bought the course Mastering Sales With Ell and it has totally changed the way I do things!
 If you’re struggling to make your first sale, I highly recommend checking this course out!

-So, as you can see, having a reader profile an be an awesome advantage!
+So, as you can see, having a reader profile can be an awesome advantage!

 -HOW DO YOU CREATE A READER PROFILE IF YOU HAVEN’T STARTED?